 I’m sitting at Starbucks, facing a window that overlooks the parking lot.

 I see an attractive girl who seems to be about my age, late twenties.
 Her outfit is awesome.
-She’s wearing my winter style: skinny jeans, boots, puffy vest, ponytail, tiny gold earrings.
+She’s wearing my winter style: skinny jeans, boots, puffy vest, ponytail.
 We have the same taste.
 I wear that exact outfit every day from November through February.

 But her outfit blows mine out of the water.
 My clothes are generic and well-worn.
 Hers are designer and crisp.
 She’s accessorized with a Louis Vuitton handbag, which adds panache and polish to her casual-chic appearance.